Ruben Bemelmans

-Ruben Bemelmans (/nl-BE/; born 14 January 1988) is a Belgian coach and former professional tennis player.
+Ruben Bemelmans (/nl-BE/; born 14 January 1988) is a Belgian tennis coach and a former professional player.
 He has a career-high ATP ranking of world No. 84 in singles, achieved on 28 September 2015, and world No. 128 in doubles, achieved on 1 October 2012.
 Bemelmans competed mainly on the ATP Challenger Tour.

-Career
+Professional Career

 2006–2009: Turned Pro

 Bemelmans won his first Futures event in Espelkamp, Germany in July 2007.
 His best performance to date was in winning the Volkswagen Challenger event in Wolfsburg in March 2009, winning three matches in qualifying before going on to beat Stefano Galvani of Italy in the final.
 He won this tournament again in 2011.

 2010–2014: ATP and Grand Slam debut, Hopman Cup finalist

 In February 2010 Bemelmans succeeded in qualifying for his first ATP level event, the Zagreb Indoors tournament.
 However he lost in the first round to Alexandre Sidorenko of France in three sets.

 In June 2010, he entered the main draw of the 2010 Gerry Weber Open in Halle as a lucky loser.
 In the opening round he lost to German Philipp Kohlschreiber in three close sets.

 In September 2010, Ruben played for Belgium in the Davis cup play-off tie against Australia.
 He was a late replacement for an injured Steve Darcis.
 He played Lleyton Hewitt and after a solid effort, he succumbed in a 6–7, 5–7, 6–2, 4–6 duel.

 In January 2011, Bemelmans was invited to represent Belgium in the Hopman Cup alongside Justine Henin.
 They reached the final, beating Kazakhstan and Serbia along the way, where they were defeated by USA 2–1.

 Bemelmans won his first match in a Grand Slam main draw at 2012 Wimbledon, defeating Carlos Berlocq in 4 sets.
 He was bested by Richard Gasquet in straight sets in the second round.
 About a month later, Bemelmans (playing doubles with fellow countryman Xavier Malisse) won his first title on the ATP Tour, the 250 level Los Angeles Open.

 In 2013, Bemelmans made the final of 2 Challenger Tour events, Nottingham (a Challenger event from 2011 to 2014) and Eckental where he lost to Steve Johnson and Benjamin Becker respectively.
 As a qualifier, Bemelmans reached the quarterfinals of Vienna in 2013, defeating No. 4 seed Philipp Kohlschreiber en route.

 2014 saw Bemelmans have another strong showing at Eckental, this time winning the tournament, beating 2012 champion Daniel Brands en route.